 3. Provide visibility, traceability, and audibility.

-Types of VCS systems
+Types of version control systems

 Distributed VCS systems (“DVCS”), like Git, are the predominant VCS of choice in the United States.
 DVCS allows you to “clone” a full copy of the source code repository to your local machine before making changes.
 Changes are often made to many files under a particular “branch” made within the local copy before creating a “pull request” to “merge” changes back into the original repository.

-Centralized VCS, like SVN or Perforce Helix Core, are the most widely-used version control systems around the globe and are often better suited for projects that involve large repositories, legacy applications, or binary files like design files, art assets (often used in game development), or other documents that cannot be handled in DCVS tools.
-Centralized VCS tools treat the “central repository” as the source of truth, and typical workflows usually involve three steps:
+Just because Git is the predominant choice, it doesn’t mean it is the best version control system for your team.
+Centralized version control systems are often better suited for projects that involve large repositories, legacy applications, binary files like design files, art assets (often used in game development), or other documents that cannot be handled in DCVS tools.

 1. “Check out” the latest version of code from the central repository to your local machine.
 (Often, teams will use “file-locking” features to lock files in the central repository so that you can warn other teammates that you are currently making changes to that file and prevent them from attempting to make simultaneous edits to the same file.)